garrandall/popular-music-data/tracks/watching-you-slave.md

 Walking down the street watching ladies go by
-Watching you (oh....baby)
+Watching you (oh...baby)
 Walking down the street watching ladies go by
-Watching you (ooh, you're right for me, you're right to the tee, baby) Walking down the street watching ladies go by
+Watching you (oh you're right for me, you're right to the tee, baby) Walking down the street watching ladies go by
-Watching you (what must I do to let you know I'm checkin' you) Walking down the street watching ladies go by (yeah, yeah, yeah, yeah, yeah, yeah, yeah) Watching you (whoa....ho...ho...yi, yi, yi)
+Watching you (what must I do to let you know I'm checkin' you) Walking down the street watching ladies go by (yeah, yeah, yeah, yeah, yeah, yeah, yeah) Watching you (whoa...ho...ho...yi, yi, yi)
 Walking down the street watching ladies go by (whoa, whoa, ho) Watching you (yi-yi-yi, la-la-la-la-la-la-la-la, oh, oh, oh) Walking down the street watching ladies go by (la-la-la-la-la-la-la-la, oh, oh, oh)